Hahalim2022y/Teleoperation-of-Humanoid-Robot/README.md

 off during evaluation.
 At the end of execution, the script summarizes the results with the following reference motion tracking metrics:

-> **_NOTE:_** Running evaluation with 1024 environments will require approximately 13GB of GPU memory.
-Adjust the `--num_envs` parameter based on your available GPU resources.

 * **Success Rate [%]**: The percentage of motion tracking episodes that are successfully completed.
 An episode is considered successful if it follows the reference motion from start to finish without